 What Does Collagen Do?

 As part of our commitment to nutritional education, along with the release of our new hydrolyzed collagen powder we want to examine the overall health and appearance benefits of supplementation.
 Collagen has become a popular supplement with people are adding it to their coffee, sipping bone broth, popping supplemental pills, and applying lotions to their skin.
-So, exactly what does collagen do that has allowed it to become so popular?
+So, exactly what is collagen good for?
+What does collagen do that has allowed it to become so popular?

 Collagen and Skin